 Often referred to as a “co-op,” cooperative housing combines the financial advantages of home ownership with the convenience of community living.
 Designed to fit your changing lifestyle, one of the key features of a cooperative is joint ownership of the property.
-To that end, a cooperative is a community of active adults who own an equity share—not just a unit—in the entire community through a non-profit Cooperative Corporation.
+To that end, a cooperative is a community of active adults who own an equity share—not just a unit—in the entire community through a not-for-profit Cooperative Corporation.
 Each equity share is held through an official Membership Certificate upon purchase.

 The Cooperative Corporation holds title to the entire property that includes dwelling units, land and common areas, and assumes the mortgage, tax and other obligations necessary to finance and operate the facility.
 A cooperative is operated on a democratic basis and the governing body is its Board of Directors, which consists of elected members from the co-op community.
 Each equity share enables members to occupy one home and receive one vote when electing the Board.
 The Board oversees and directs the policies, expenditures and operations of the cooperative.